DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 ```

 ### Installing Prerequisites
-While these softwares are not required for all case.
-I decided to install all of them for future usage:
+While these software are not required for all cases, I decided to install all of them for future usage:
 1. Git
 2. Go
 3. Dart Sass

 #### Installing Git
-For git, I just install it using apt install.
-Then validate the installation by running `git version` command.
+For Git, I just installed it using `apt install`.
+Then, I validated the installation by running the `git version` command.

 ```bash
 # Install Git